top of page

 Meetings

-The STEMinists meet every other Thursday afterschool in the engineering classroom, supervised by Mrs. Templeton.
-We also conduct lunch meetings and after school Zoom meetings as needed.
+The STEMinists meet once a month, supervised by Mr. Donaldson.
+We also conduct lunch meetings, or after school meetings via Zoom or in-person at our local library.
 During these meetings, our project managers create agendas and assign the team individual tasks that need to be finished before a certain deadline.

 Collaboration